 - The admission fee is non-negotiable.
 There are no discounts for groups.

 - Phnom Kulen National Park cannot be visited with an Angkor Pass.
 It requires a separate admission pass.

-- Koh Ker temples also require a separate admission pass, which costs US$ 5 and US$ 10 respectively.
+- Koh Ker temples also require a separate admission pass, which costs US$ 10.